Prompt Engineering for Developers: Write Better AI Prompts for Code

 Why Prompt Engineering Matters for Code

-Poor prompts lead to generic code that misses your architecture, ignores your conventions, uses the wrong libraries, or solves a slightly different problem than the one you have.
-Good prompts produce code you can drop into your project with minimal editing.
-Over the course of a workday, that difference adds up to hours saved or wasted.
+Bad prompts give you generic code that ignores your architecture, uses the wrong libraries, and solves a slightly different problem than the one you have.
+Good prompts give you code you can drop into your project with minimal editing.
+Over a workday, that difference adds up to hours.

 Start with Context: Set the Stage

-The single most impactful improvement you can make to your prompts is providing context upfront.
-AI models have no knowledge of your project unless you tell them about it.
-Before asking for code, establish the environment.
+The single biggest improvement you can make to your prompts is front-loading context.
+The AI knows nothing about your project unless you tell it.
+Before asking for code, set the scene.

 - Programming language and version (e.g., Python 3.12, TypeScript 5.4)